JoshuaOrlandoR/Challenge-9-README-Generator/README.md

     *[License](#license)

+  ## Contributions
+  I am not accepting contributions at this time, thank you!

-  ## Examples
+  ## Tests
-  Video walkthrough of application:
+  Video Walkthrough of Application:

-  ## Contact
+  ## Questions
-  Thank you for your interest in my application, README Generator Using NodeJS!
+  Thank you for your interest in my application, README Generator using NodeJS!
   If you have any questions, concerns, or would like to reach out for any other reason;
   My Github: JoshuaOrlandoR
   My Email: joshuaorlando.r@gmail.com

-  Signed - Josh
+  Signed - Joshua Orlando Ramkissoon